telerik/winforms-docs/gridview/exporting-data/export-to-pdf.md

 Export to PDF offers various rendering settings.
 RadGridView will be first be rendered as an XHTML table and the export process will
         convert that table to a PDF document.
 That said, Export to PDF supports all of the ExportToHTML settings, but it also adds some PDF specific ones.

->The PDF  export functionality is located in the __TelerikData.dll__ assembly.
+>note The PDF  export functionality is located in the __TelerikData.dll__ assembly.
 You need to include the following
      namespaces in order to access the types contained in TelerikData:
+>
 * Telerik.WinControls.Data

-* Telerik.WinControls.UI.Export
+* Telerik.WinControls.UI.Export>